Mallock/babel-fish-civ/README.md

 The following languages are currently available:

-- Finnish -> In progress
+- Finnish -> Testing
-- Danish -> In progress
+- Danish -> To be tested
 - Ukrainian -> In progress
 - Hindi -> In progress